 Step 3: Attend a meeting with a representative of the City Manager.
 If you are nominated by the CAC, you will be contacted to schedule a meeting with a representative of the City Manager's Office.

-In most cases, the only requirements for eligibility are to live in the City of Worcester and be a registered voter.
+In most cases, the only requirements for eligibility are to live in the City of Worcester.

 The City Manager makes the decision about who to appoint.
 As soon as a decision is made, you will be contacted and asked to meet with the City Manager.
 If you are selected, you will be asked to attend a meeting of the City Council where you will be introduced.